Harish8622/Aero-delay-prediction/README.md

 Passengers are often caught off guard by delays.
 This project uses years of historical flight data to build an end-to-end delay prediction pipeline and pairs it with a LangGraph conversational agent.
-The agent combines the delay model with supporting tools to answer questions about upcoming flights, including whether a flight is predicted to be delayed, so passengers can plan with fewer surprises.
+The agent combines the delay model with supporting tools and built in DeepEval evaluation to answer questions about upcoming flights, including whether a flight is predicted to be delayed, so passengers can plan with fewer surprises.

-Note: The current model is trained on U.S. flight delay data.

 ## Architecture Diagram